Best external hard drive for Mac 2025: Augment your MacBook or iMac

 Reasons to avoid

 This G-Drive is exclusively USB 3.2, and the best port for it is one with USB 3.2 Gen 2 level bandwidth.
-It offers a useful level of durability and water/dust resistance.
+It offers a useful level of durability and water and dust resistance.
 It also has the capability for 256-bit AES-XTS hardware encryption, enabling the contents of the drive to be secured effectively.
 Although, the owner must provide encryption tools to lock and subsequently unlock the contents stored on the drive, if they want to use this functionality.

 In our tests with this device over the years, we found its speed is about twice what you’d get from a SATA-based device, making it great for quickly editing and saving large source files, be it image (RAW photos) or video (4K footage).

-Read our full SanDisk Professional G-DRIVE SSD review.
+Read our full SanDisk Professional G-DRIVE SSD review

 Best external Mac hard drive for speed